department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing-june2021/discussion-guide.md

 ## Third Task: YAY Harvard! - X minutes

-- You found out that you were accepted into **Harvard Law School**.
+- You found out that you were accepted into **Harvard**.
 Even if you don't end up going, you're curious about how **Harvard** stacks up against some of the other schools on your short list.
-How would you use the Comparison Tool to see how **Harvard Law School** compared to some of your other school options?
+How would you use the Comparison Tool to see how **Harvard** compared to some of your other school options?

 ### Things to watch for: